Using the Javascript SDK

 The Simpler Javascript SDK is a lightweight script that allows you to render the Simpler Checkout button anywhere in your storefront with minimal hassle, allowing your shoppers to checkout in seconds.

 This guide covers how to load and use the SDK to render and customize the Simpler Button.
-In order to complete your integration and perform a checkout you will have to also implement the Platform Interface, but you can defer this until you get a feel for how the button will appear for your shoppers.
+To complete your integration you will also need to implement the Platform Interface APIs.
+You can defer that step until you get a feel for how the button will appear for your shoppers.

 Loading the SDK